-Since September 2017, DDD has given updates on quality activities.
+Since September 2017, DDD has given updates on quality activities to Nebraska Legislature.

 The Participant Experience Survey is conducted with participants to help DDD prioritize how to improve the quality of services.

 The National Core Indicators (NCI) project is an effort by public DD agencies to measure and track performance.
 NCI is a collaboration between the National Association of State DD Directors and the Human Services Research Institute.